preethiv/GoodIdea/sites/all/modules/acquia_connector/README.txt

-Acquia Network Connector modules Nantha
+Acquia Network Connector modules Nantha nantha
 ================================================================================

 The Acquia Network [1] enhances the Drupal experience by providing the support